norswap/autumn/doc/autumn/parsing-tools.md

 - [Colm]: Actually a language for tree operations, with parsing capabilities.
 The only other system besides Autumn which can handle context-sensitivity safely.
 Currently being worked into a system targeting computer networking.

+- [DCG]: Definite Clause Grammars is a language feature of logic languages such as Prolog and Mercury that enables defining grammars.
+It is very close to PEG, but integrated within the language, and enables context-sensitive parsing.

 [Autumn]: https://github.com/norswap/autumn
 [scala-parser-combinators]: https://github.com/scala/scala-parser-combinators